-Taking nonconsensual or abusive sexual advantage of another.
-Examples of sexual exploitation include but are not limited to observing or recording others engaged in sexual or private activity (such as undressing or showering) without the consent of all involved; or taking intimate pictures of another but then distributing the pictures to others without the photographed person's consent or in a way that exceeds the bounds of consent, including the making or posting of revenge pornography; or exposing one's genitals in nonconsensual circumstances; or misappropriating another person's identity on apps, websites, or other venues designed for dating or sexual connections.
+Sexual exploitation occurs when one person takes non-consensual or abusive sexual advantage of another.
+Examples of sexual exploitation include but are not limited to observing or recording others engaged in sexual or private activity (such as undressing or showering) without the consent of all involved; or taking intimate pictures of another but then distributing the pictures to others without the photographed person's consent or in a way that exceeds the bounds of consent; or exposing one's genitals in non-consensual circumstances; or engaging in sexual activity with another while knowingly infected with a sexually transmitted disease (STD) without informing the other person of such infection.